 The phrase, "any decision or action on" a matter, 18 U.S.C. § 201(a)(3), is simply not the same as a practice undertaken with the purpose or effect of influencing a matter, McDonnell, 792 F.3d at 509, or a practice that "relate[s] in some way to a matter," id. at 508 (emphasis in original).
-The Court need not look far to find examples of political speech in the form of everyday occurrences, now forbidden as corrupt by the Fourth Circuit.
+The Court need not look far to find examples of political speech in the form of everyday occurrences, which, should this Court accept Respondent's proposed definition of "official acts," would then be forbidden as corrupt.